-As guidance, and on the basis of a validated weighted combination of the test score and contextualised GCSE score (where applicable), the Admissions Coordinator advises college tutors as to a calculated upper threshold score and a calculated lower threshold score.
+As guidance, the Admissions Coordinator advises college tutors as to an upper threshold score and a lower threshold score.
 All candidates above the upper threshold were recommended to be shortlisted, and candidates below the lower threshold were recommended not to be shortlisted, except in the case of exceptional circumstances.
-Around two-thirds of the candidates between the two thresholds were shortlisted for interview, resulting in around 3 applicants per place.
+Around half of the candidates between the two thresholds were shortlisted for interview, resulting in around 3 applicants per place.